WoltLab/docs.woltlab.com/pages/package/pip/package_pip_box.md

 Inverts the `<visibleEverywhere>` setting for the listed pages only.

+### `<cssClassName>`

+Provide a custom CSS class name that is added to the menu container, allowing further customization of the menu's appearance.

 ### `<content>`

 {%include callout.html content="The `language` attribute is required and should specify the [ISO-639-1](https://en.wikipedia.org/wiki/ISO_639-1) language code." type="warning" %}